wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 If you want to revert your branding preferences, scroll down to the **Danger Zone** and click **Revert to default**.

 !!! warning
-    Note that this permanently removes all the branding options that you have saved and the {{ product_name }} defaults will immediately apply.
+    Note that this permanently removes all the branding options that you have saved and the branding at the next available level (such as organization branding or {{ product_name }} defaults) will be applied.

 {{ asgardeo_help }}